auermi/sass-mixins/README.md

 ## Overview

-A group of useful mixins I find to be useful
+A collection of mixins I've written and use on a daily basis.